 The best way to avoid phishing is to double-check the URL of any website before inputting your email or password.
-Since phishing emails and text usually do a good job impersonating the real website, you can’t rely on the logo or other information in that email.
+Since phishing emails and texts usually do a good job of impersonating the real website, you can’t rely on the logo or other information in that email.
 However, clicking on the link could expose your computer to other threats or reveal your IP address.

 Emails and texts demanding your login information usually claim that your information is urgently needed due to a security breach, missing credit card information, or other important matters.
 If you’re unsure if it’s a legitimate email, open a new tab and go to the website directly instead of using the link in the email.
 Once you’ve logged in to your real account, check for information there or send a message to the website owner asking if the email was real.

-How Do I Know if I Have a Virus?
+How Do I Know If I Have a Virus?

 Malware and viruses are much sneakier than they used to be.
 Instead of slowing your computer down dramatically or spamming you with pop-ups, unwanted software may lurk in the background for years undetected.
 They may also be very difficult to remove on your own if you successfully identify them.

-Your antivirus software will usually help you prevent viruses and malware in the first place, but they can also help you detect if one has already slipped onto your computer.
+Your antivirus software will usually help you prevent viruses and malware in the first place, but it can also help you detect if one has already slipped onto your computer.
 Having solid antivirus software that continuously updates to identify new threats is essential to maintaining online security.

 Other basic practices for prevention include avoiding suspicious links claiming to offer free money, important information, or account information.
 It’s also helpful to avoid file-sharing over unsecured Internet connections, like at coffee shops and airports.
 If you are very careful about your online activities and avoid unsecured files or connections, then your computer’s likelihood of having a virus is low.